-As far as having access to a quality piano goes, this DP-6 Digital Piano is one of the best that I have used in this price range.
+As far as having access to a quality piano goes, this DP-6 Digital Piano by Gear4Music is one of the best options in this price range.
 It’s an excellent value product that offers 88 weighted keys and 64 voice polyphony features, giving it plenty of variance and style to make the most of.

-I quickly noticed just how powerful this project could be within moments of using it, with the excellent power that it provides compared to other pianos in this price range.
+It provides excellent power compared to other pianos in this price range.
 The headphones that come with it, as well, the HP-170 set, are brilliant.
-I found that with the stool included I could just sit down and enjoy some musical messing around within minutes of getting this piano arriving!
+Many found that with the stool included you could just sit down and enjoy some musical messing around within minutes of getting this piano arriving!

-I was hugely appreciative of the overall design and style of the piano and with the weighted hammer action keyboard style I never found it hard to use or off-putting in any capacity.
-This goes a lot further than your typical piano would in a digital sense, and makes sure that you have everything you need to start jamming away within hours of arrival.
+You have to be hugely appreciative of the overall design and style of the piano and with the weighted hammer action keyboard style you will never find it hard to use or off-putting in any capacity.
+This goes a lot further than your typical piano would in a digital sense.
+It makes sure that you have everything you need to start jamming away within hours of arrival.

 It’s got that beautiful and harmonious tone of a real acoustic piano, without any of the usual problems related to tuning and/or maintenance.
-For those who want to pick up a quality piece of piano hardware that is easy to use, simple to set up and perfect at delivering when asked, then this might just be the best digital piano out there!
+For those who want to pick up a quality piece of piano hardware that is easy to use, simple to set up and perfect at delivering when asked, then this might just be the best digital piano out there in this price range!

 - The piano experience.
 Built with weighted action, the DP-6 responds to the weight of your playing….